 • Leadership programs

 Drew hails from the Pacific Northwest, but has traversed the West Coast for school, work and pleasure.
 In the verdant Willamette Valley he completed his undergraduate studies at Willamette University concentrating on sociology and ethnic studies.
-Willamette University afforded Drew with the opportunity to play D-III baseball, be actively involved with campus clubs and work in residence life.
-While pursuing his master's degree in education at the University of California, Berkeley, Drew thoroughly enjoyed the farmers markets, the diversity, the scenery and the general enthusiasm for life present in the Bay Area.
+Willamette University afforded him with the opportunity to play D-III baseball, be actively involved with campus clubs and work in residence life.
+While pursuing his master's degree in education at the University of California, Berkeley he thoroughly enjoyed the farmers markets, the diversity, the scenery and the general enthusiasm for life present in the Bay Area.
 Since 2007 he has collectively called Pitzer College, the Los Angeles Basin and Inland Empire his home.